-According to the International Money Laundering Information Bureau, money laundering is the third largest industry after oil and currency, and accounts for billions of dollars in dirty money globally.
-Know your customer (KYC) procedures and controls are an essential precaution against these types of shady activities.
-And the keys to a successful KYC program are, again, your front-line staff.
+Money laundering is the third largest industry after oil and currency, and accounts for billions of dollars in dirty money.
+Know your customer (KYC) procedures and controls are an essential precaution against these shady activities.
+And the keys to a successful KYC program are your front-line staff.

-So the question becomes: are you valuing your front-line staff to do their job?
+So the question becomes: are you valuing your front-line staff to do their jobs?

 “By using risk and control self-assessments, you can capture a continuous risk assessment from staff who interact closely with risks and controls every day.”

-Front-line staff are best positioned to manage risk
+Front-line staff are best positioned for risk management

-Your front-line staff are in the trenches on a daily basis, so they’re in the best position to assess and address transactions from customers as they take place.
+Your front-line staff are in the trenches on a daily basis, so they’re in the best position to assess and address transactions from customers.

-Shifting the focus to the front-lines helps empower employees by giving them increased responsibility and ownership (with support from the second and third lines of defense as required).
+Shifting focus to the front-lines empowers employees with increased responsibility and ownership (supported by the second and third lines of defense).

 Staff can also gather essential risk data.
-By using risk and control self-assessments (RCSAs), you can capture a continuous risk assessment from staff who interact closely with risks and controls every day.
+By using risk and control self-assessments (RCSAs), you can capture a continuous risk assessment from these staff.

 Benefits of front-line risk management